miricon-tech/big-data-env/README.md

     - selecting an “optimal” k using elbow-like behavior, pseudo R² and Silhouette score
     - interpreting clusters as different household profiles (e.g. low-income/high-expense vs. high-income/high-savings)
   - filling missing `economic_class` values using the trained model and re-running analysis on the completed dataset.

+- `UseCase_LLM_Insights.ipynb`
+  Experimental notebook using a language model (LLM) to:
+  - generate natural language summaries of clustering/grouped data
+  - interpret economic patterns per income decile or cluster
+  - provide business-ready narrative insights from structured Spark output
+  This notebook uses a pipeline of Spark → JSON → LLM to automate insight generation from raw statistics.